 Arriving on Paradise Island

 After a short, barely two-hour flight from Atlanta, we arrived.
 The best option from the airport, which is on the other side of New Providence (the main island across the bridge, where the city of Nassau is located) seemed to be a taxi, so $32 got us to our lodging.
-Harborside at Atlantis is part of the Starwood Vacation Network, a vacation timeshare program similar to that on many of the larger hotel chains.
+Harborside at Atlantis was at that time part of the Starwood Vacation Network, a vacation timeshare program similar to that on many of the larger hotel chains.
 We were issued ID cards that served both as room key, and pass to enjoy all of the facilities and amenities at the nearby Atlantis complex.
 The walk over to Atlantis takes 10 minutes or so, and you can cut through the “Marketplace” of restaurants and shops on the way there.
 There are free shuttles available as well for those who’d rather not walk.
 We surveyed part of the 171-acre complex.
 It’s HUGE.
 For as much as it may not be our style, it is very well-maintained and laid out.
 It’s easy to find your way around, and there’s so much space that we never felt overly crowded.
 There are spots to get out of the melee a bit and just lie on a beach chair and relax.

 The Atlantis Mega-Resort